 - Compare cost performance and handling time of different sampling and filter methods.

 - Provide a robust field collecting protocol to avoid contamination of samples.

 - Fully assess the integrity of eDNA under variable conservation methods.

 - Compare the outcome of different eDNA extraction methods.

 - Assess costs, benefits and disadvantages of eDNA approaches in comparison with conventional monitoring methods.

 The project will give clear recommendations and guidance for eDNA sampling (where, when, how) to representatively detect aquatic species of high relevance for Swedish aquatic management.

-The research project Life-DNAquatic originates from the European research network DNAqua-Net and is a collaboration between AquaBiota Water Research (SE), Hull University (UK), INBO (BE), MoRe Research (SE), Nature Metrics (UK), and Swedish University of Agricultural Sciences.
+The research project Life-DNAquatic originates from the European research network DNAqua-Net and is a collaboration between AquaBiota Water Research (SE), MIX Research Sweden (SE), Hull University (UK), INBO (BE), MoRe Research (SE), Nature Metrics (UK), and Swedish University of Agricultural Sciences.
 The project is funded by the Swedish Environmental Protection Agency´s Research Grant in collaboration with the Swedish Agency for Marine and Water Management and runs between 2019-2021.